Meditation

 Mantra Meditation

-A simple method of mantra-based meditation is used, designed to be of practical value in everyday life.
+A simple method of mantra-based meditation is used,designed to be of practical value in everyday life.

 A single word or sound is repeated gently in the mind for two periods each day while sitting on a chair in some quiet place.
 This involves no physical contortions, chanting or complex mental procedures.

-Practice
+The Practice

-To start the practice properly, it is necessary to meet with a meditation tutor at agreed times for tutorial appointments in the weeks that immediately follow.
 These meetings, which take place locally, are important to the proper establishment of the practice.
 There is a wealth of experience in the practice of meditation in the School and senior members are able to offer guidance and tutorials to assist those with less experience.
 Such help is available for as long as one is a student in the School.

 Taking Up Meditation

-Our philosophy students are normally invited to take up meditation after 5 terms of study in the School.
+• Our philosophy students are normally invited to take up meditation after 5 terms of study in the School.

 • Runs for 5 weeks only.

-In order to progress to Part 6 and beyond, it is necessary to take up the practice of meditation.
+• In order to progress to Part 6 and beyond, it is necessary to take up the practice of meditation.
 Having taken up the practice, a student can progress to our more advanced courses in practical philosophy, which incorporate further guidance on meditation.

-Meditation FAQ
+FAQ

 Meditation is not a religion and involves no set of beliefs or creeds – although meditation techniques are used by many religions.
 Many who practise meditation often find that with time it leads to a greater appreciation of the true, undifferentiated essence which is expressed in the world’s great teachings, including the religious teachings.